dkarunakaran/carnd-behavioral-cloning-p3/README.md

 * Resizing the images
 * Train the model on second track so that car can navigate on both tracks
-* Play aroung with more data augumentation techniques to increase the accuracy
+* Play around with more data augumentation techniques to increase the accuracy